Bow2ai/php-imageboards/README.md

 **Adelia Imageboard**

 Most php imageboard apps are a bloated pile of crap.
-Finally, a repo to solve that problematic issue that has existed for years.
+Finally, a repo to solve that problematic reality!
 ---

 Each folder represents a stable dev milestone.
 Keep the code separated to allow quick rollbacks and comparisons.